Trupanion is committed to providing the best value in pet insurance.

 - Deductible (if you choose to have one)

 - Costs not covered by this policy

-Recovery and Complementary Care Rider: When you add this optional package to your core policy for an additional cost, the following 7 alternative care treatments are eligible for coverage.
+Recovery and Complementary Care Rider: When you add this optional package to your core pet insurance policy for an additional cost, the following 7 alternative care treatments are eligible for coverage.
 This means you are covered for all the services your veterinarian recommends to treat covered conditions.

 - Rehabilitative therapy

 Pet Owner Assistance Package: This package helps you cover some non-medical costs in certain unforeseen situations.
 It is often purchased by renters or people who travel frequently.
 These optional benefits are available subject to an additional premium: